 Private businesses and nonprofits are given a wide berth to develop their enterprise in the manner they see fit.
-However, businesses and nonprofits are not allowed to discriminate against specific protected classes, which includes making decisions on the basis of race, gender, and other prohibited factors.
-Lists of specific protected classes vary from state to state.
-Making decisions based on these characteristics is a potential discrimination problem.
+However, businesses and nonprofits are not allowed to discriminate against specific protected classes in many circumstances.
+Making decisions on the basis of race, disability, and other prohibited factors, which vary from state to state, is a potential discrimination problem.
 Making solid business choices based on other factors is not discrimination.

 Wrongful eviction is a possible legal claim when someone is removed from a space they are entitled to occupy.
 Choosing vendors to participate in a market and prohibiting others is not a legal matter of eviction.
 Eviction can only happen where a person or business has a legal right to occupy a space.
 Rarely would farmers market vendors have a legal right to occupy a space at a farmers market.